unoplatform/figma-docs/learn/designers/colors.md

 ## How to Generate Color Themes?

 Toolkit provides Light and Dark themes that should work for any project.
 They can be customized to follow to colors required by a particular project.
 In the case where there is no predefined color theme or simply to help fill in the gaps for an existing color theme, we recommend using a tool like the **Material theme Builder**.

+## Dark Mode

+The Toolkit design system comes with both light and dark mode color styles.
+You will need to set the appropriate colors for each theme, considering that each color style name should match between both modes.
+(E.g, Light/Primary – Dark/Primary)

+When running the plugin, users can toggle between light mode and dark mode displays using the dark theme color values that have been set.
+To get the desired dark mode look, make sure the names of your styles match in both Light and Darth and only the HEX values changes.

+## Preview dark mode in the Plugin

+1. Select your screen and Run the Uno Platform plugin.
+2. Select the Preview Tab and click Refresh.
+3. Set the toggle switch to the Dark theme below your rendered design.

+## Designing for dark mode

+1. Edit the HEX values of the Dark theme color styles
+2. Select a screen that uses the light theme
+Run Atlas Theme Manager Plugin** and select “Dark” from the drop-down.
+This will swap all “Light” values with the dark value styles with corresponding names.

 You can also swap color themes in and out of the document using the **Atlas Theme Manager Plugin**.